Oscar Asche: Later years

 After the success of Chu Chin Chow, Asche wrote another musical that opened on Broadway in 1920 under the name Mecca and then in London the following year under the name Cairo.
 It was not a huge success on either side of the Atlantic; in London it ran for 267 performances at His Majestys's.
-In 1922, Asche visited Australia again, under contract to J. C. Williamson Ltd., and made successful appearances as Hornblower in John Galsworthy's The Skin Game, Maldonado in Pinero's Iris, his usual roles in Chu Chin Chow and Cairo, the title character in Julius Caesar, and in other Shakespeare plays.
+In 1922, Asche visited Australia again, under contract to J. C. Williamson Ltd., and played Hornblower in John Galsworthy's The Skin Game, Maldonado in Pinero's Iris, his usual roles in Chu Chin Chow and Cairo, the title character in Julius Caesar, and in other Shakespeare plays.
 His wife declined to join him on this tour.
 After disagreements with the Williamson company, his contract was abruptly terminated in June 1924.
 On his return to Britain, as a result of excessive gambling, tax debts and unwise investments, he was declared bankrupt in 1926.

 Further successes eluded Asche as he tried to mount musicals, including The Good Old Days of England (1928), financed by his wife.
 He continued to direct shows.
 His 1930 production of The Intimate Revue at the Duchess Theatre was a failure.
 In 1933 Asche made his last stage appearance in The Beggar’s Bowl at the Duke of York's Theatre.
 Asche also made appearances in seven films between 1932 and 1936, including in Two Hearts in Waltz Time (1934), as the Spirit of Christmas Present in the 1935 film Scrooge, and in The Private Secretary (1935).
 He also wrote several books, including his autobiography, but these ventures did not solve his financial troubles.

 In his final years, Asche became obese, poor, argumentative and violent.
 He and his wife separated, but, at the end, he returned to her and died at the age of 65 in Bisham, Berkshire, of coronary thrombosis.
 He was buried in the riverside cemetery there.
 He had no children.